 We donate a portion of each fee that we receive to charities that support children who are victims of internet bullying and harassment.

 - Hits: 2682

-Through this highly motivating project, which has already touched the lives of more than 1000 young people, together with our clients, we make our bit to empower young people from disadvantaged backgrounds to take part in creating legal policy that will positively impact them and their peers, and encourage them to break through traditional boundaries and rid themselves of limiting beliefs that otherwise might hold them back from achieving whatever each one of them is capable of.
+Big Voice London, is a social mobility charity which is very kindly supported by (but independent from) the UK Supreme Court.
+Through this highly motivating project, which has already touched the lives of more than 1000 young people, together with our clients, we do our bit to empower young people from disadvantaged backgrounds to take part in creating legal policy that will positively impact them and their peers, and encourage them to break through traditional boundaries and rid themselves of limiting beliefs that otherwise might hold them back from achieving their full potentials.

 Big Voice London ‘Model Law Commission’ is one the projects which is particularly close to our hearts, involving a simulated law reform project inspired by a United Nation’s initiative that take place around the world.
 Sixth formers are given an opportunity to learn about the UK's legal institutions and to engage with cutting edge legal policy.
 The height of the project is the presentation to Parliament, by the students, of their final draft of new proposed laws.